Translation in the USA - Things to Consider

 Thus, the above practices of certified (notarized) translations or translations by foreign Embassies/Consulates are usually a pre-requisite step before any apostille or legalization efforts.

 How to Find a Translator

 To find a suitable translator, you can also use this link from the American Translators Association.

 Alternatively, you can try online, Yellow Pages or the above certification agencies.
 When you order translation and notarization, please do not forget about special binding/sealing requirements that many foreign countries may have to prevent/minimise document frauds (sheet replacement or insertion).

-Canada Legalization Services via its sister company in the USA called "WDC Apostille & Legalization Services" can arrange translation for your documents within the package of our other document services (apostille and legalization).
+Canada Legalization Services© via USA branch called "WDC Apostille & Legalization Services" can arrange translation for your documents within the package of our other document services (apostille and legalization).
 We have established long-term relationships with the companies and individuals offering certified translator services for many world languages.
 We can also arrange translation by the foreign Embassy/Consulate.
 Please Request a Quote or contact us for more information.

 We hope to hear from you soon!

 Vote for this article: